Joe Romm: Media comment

-Romm's views
+Political views

 Romm argues that rapid deployment of current carbon-reducing technologies is essential to mitigate the worst effects of global warming and preserve both the world economy and a comfortable climate.

-The New York Times "Dot Earth" column reviewed Romm's views on global warming solutions on November 24, 2008, including his belief that, to combat global warming, humans cannot wait for new technologies and scientific breakthroughs; that instead we must "deploy existing and near-term low-carbon technologies as fast as is humanly possible".
-In his blog, Romm has described the technology solutions that he believes can control global warming.
-The New York Times also quoted Romm as stating that, to solve the climate crisis, "We will need a WWII-style approach".
+The New York Times "Dot Earth" column reviewed Romm's views on global warming solutions on November 24, 2008, including his belief that, to combat global warming, humans cannot wait for new technologies and scientific breakthroughs; that instead we must "deploy existing and near-term low-carbon technologies as fast as is humanly possible."
+The New York Times also quoted Romm as stating that, to solve the climate crisis, "We will need a WWII-style approach."
 The article noted Romm's belief that "credible people" and the press should publicly support the notion that government action is needed to help solve the global warming crisis.
 In particular, the press should explain how current news stories, such as hurricanes, droughts and insect infestations are related to global warming.

 According to U.S. News & World Report, Romm believes that global warming "is advancing more swiftly than most people think and than the mainstream media usually report.
-He has called for significantly ramping up government spending on clean energy technology, halting the construction of new coal plants, rapidly increasing the use of energy-efficient technologies, and imposing a cap and trade system to sharply limit carbon dioxide emissions".
+He has called for significantly ramping up government spending on clean energy technology, halting the construction of new coal plants, rapidly increasing the use of energy-efficient technologies, and imposing a cap and trade system to sharply limit carbon dioxide emissions."
 In 2006, in a radio interview, Romm stated, "Global warming is going to transform this country and our transportation and the way we live our lives.
-If we don't act pretty soon, in an intelligent fashion, then change will be forced upon us by the radically changed climate... global warming is the issue of the century".
-In March 2009, Romm summarized and updated his views in an "introduction" to his blog, and in another post, setting forth a summary of "global warming impacts".
+If we don't act pretty soon, in an intelligent fashion, then change will be forced upon us by the radically changed climate ... global warming is the issue of the century."